qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 ============
   This keymap.c was edited from the Minivan default, original LED support was copied/edited from ../jetpacktuxedo/ keymap.
-Thanks to QMK support for their help.
+Thanks to QMK support for their help, especially Drashna.

   _Personal note:_ This keymap came about because of a sudden need for a replacement keyboard.
 It took over a year to make (≈ 1.5 h/day).